garywiz/chaperone/doc/source/ref/command-line.rst

                                    	       		       services.
 :ref:`--log-level=level <option.log-level>`		       Force the syslog log output level to this value.  (one of 'emerg', 'alert', 'crit',
                                    	       		       'err', 'warn', 'notice', 'info', or 'debug).
+:ref:`--no-console-log <option.no-console-log>`                Forces 'stderr' and 'stdout' to *false* for all logging services.
 :ref:`--no-defaults <option.no-defaults>`		       Ignore the :ref:`_CHAP_OPTIONS <env._CHAP_OPTIONS>` environment variable,
                                    	       		       if present.
 :ref:`--user=username <option.user>`			       Run all processes as ``user`` (uid number or name).
 The user must exist.